26 Jan Why It’s Important to Establish Paternity in California

 California has specific rules regarding who can be considered a child’s parent.
 In many cases, these laws follow common sense.
 Most fathers know that they’re the father and don’t need the court to inform them.

 There’s one scenario where the law can differ, however: If you are unmarried when the child is born, the state will not recognize you as the father.
 In this situation, the state will recognize the parental rights of the birth mother only.
-The way that you solve this problem is by establishing parentage through the court system or by completing the appropriate paperwork.
+The way that you solve this problem in California is by establishing parentage through the court system or by completing the appropriate paperwork.

 An Important Process